 WhatsApp is a massively popular messaging service.
 People first adopted it as an alternative to sending text messages (it uses a data connection from your smart phone, avoiding text message charges).

 The service was bought by Facebook in 2014 and now offers a range of features that are useful for business owners.
-For instance, you can set up group chats to share important messages and key pieces of information.
+For instance, you can set up group chats to share important messages and key pieces of information, and all communication benefits from two-way encryption.

 Also consider: Telegram, another online messaging service that can help you stay in touch.
 You can also just use good old-fashioned text messages.